sourcegraph/handbook/content/engineering/search/iteration_log.md

 - **Owner(s):** Stefan, Juliana, Farhan
 - **Outcomes:**
     - Functioning code monitoring.
 Users can create and edit code monitors, see the status, and receive emails.
+    - Design QA feedback on the code monitoring creation and list pages is addressed.
 - **Work log:**
     - YYYY-MM-DD: $UPDATE